 Word about it got back to England.

-With whatever they had – over 800 fishing boats, life boats, personal sea craft – citizens took it up a call to arms to cross the channel to rescue those soldiers and get them back to England.
+With whatever they had – over 800 fishing boats, lifeboats, personal sea craft – citizens took it up a call to arms to cross the channel to rescue those soldiers and get them back to England.

 338,226 soldiers were saved by shuttling them from the beaches and the water to 39 different British Naval destroyers.
 Most of them sailed all the way back with their boats filled with people.

-But this movie really isn’t about that.
+But Their Finest really isn’t about that.

 The British Ministry of Information, Film Division needed to produce something to boost the morale of the public.
 This was the time of the Blitz and people were losing hope.
 They chose the story of Dunkirk to do so.

-Mrs. Cole was hired to write the ‘slop’ or female related parts.
+Mrs. Cole was hired to write the ‘slop’ or female-related parts.
 She was a breath of fresh air and was good at her job.
 She turned slop to gold.
 Trying to stick with the truth, she and the other writers were ordered to take some British Hollywood liberties to get the job done.

 The cast was so entertaining while really getting across how during the day people lived with a life goes on approach to ordinary lives while at night time trying to find safety from falling bombs to stay alive.
 They never knew what they would find when they resurfaced every morning.